General Educational Development (GED) Program

 GED Test Content

-- RLA: Focuses upon informational texts including nonfiction drawn from science, social studies and workplace contexts and literature.
+• RLA: Focuses upon informational texts including nonfiction drawn from science, social studies, literature and workplace contexts.
 These texts reflect a range of complexity levels, in terms of ideas, syntax and style.
-The writing tasks, or Extended Response (ER) items, require test-takers to analyze source texts and use evidence drawn from the texts to support their answers.
+The writing task, or Extended Response (ER) items, requires test-takers to analyze source texts and use evidence drawn from the texts to support their answers.

-- Mathematical Reasoning: Covers two major content areas: quantitative problem solving and algebraic problem solving.
+• Mathematical Reasoning: Covers two major content areas: quantitative problem solving and algebraic problem solving.
 Problem solving skills are measured by questions from both academic and workforce contexts.
-Candidates are provided with an on-screen calculator.
+Candidates are provided a calculator.

-- Science: Focuses upon three areas: life science, physical science, and earth and space science.
-The test includes items that test textual analysis and understanding, data representation and inference skills, as well as problem solving that centers on the themes of human health and living systems and energy and related systems.
+• Science: Focuses upon three areas: life science, physical science, and earth and space science.
+Test items include: textual analysis and understanding, data representation and inference skills, problem solving focusing on human health and living systems, and energy and related systems.

 Connecticut GED Test Eligibility Requirements